st235/HSE.ModernOperationsResearchMethods.GraphColoring/README.md

         queen5_5.col         5              0
 ```

-If you're interested in visualising colors or just want to validate the output
+If you're interested in visualising colors you can take a look
-you can take a look at [`colors_report.txt`](./colors_report.txt).
+at [`colors_report.txt`](./colors_report.txt).
 This file contains all
-colors that have been assigned to the vertices.
+colors that have been assigned to the vertices in order of their appearance in

-The ordering of a color label is an id of the vertex in the list.
+a file containing the graph.

 ## Misc

-### Changes to original code
+### Changes to the template

+The most significant change made to the original template is the `Check` method.
-I modififed `Check` method.
-Instead of considering `0` as no color, I am considering
+Instead of considering `0` as **not a color**, I am considering `kColorNoColor = -1`.
-`kColorNoColor = -1` as I am using colors as an index in other arrays in the algorithm
+I am using colors as an index in other arrays, therefore indexing them from `0` seems
-and it is more convenient to use them this way.
+more convenient.

 ### Visualisation

-In order to visualise graph I did a small script.
+Additionally to the `Check` method I prepared a small Python script
+to visualise graphs.
 You can find the script at [graph_visualisation.py](./graph_visualisation.py).

-To run the script:
+You need [streamlit](https://pypi.org/project/streamlit/) and [steamlit_agraph](https://pypi.org/project/streamlit-agraph/) installed.
+To run visualisation script use the command below:

 ```bash
 streamlit run graph_visualisation.py
 ```

-You will see the interface like the interface below:
+If you see the interface like the interface below the script is running just fine.
+Hooray 🎉

 ![Visualisation interface](./resources/interface.png)